AndenOw/Capellasistina/To-do list.md

 # To-do list
+- [ ] Find how to deploy the site
+- [ ] Get the go-ahead on deploying the site
+- [ ] Deploy the site
 - [ ] Apply color scheme?
 - [ ] Update footer?
 - [ ] Add email list form?